PD5DJ/H4LGPSMAP/README.md

 ## Configuration:

+For using this widget

+1. Select a fullscreen widget
-For using this widget turn off the Title of the widget.
+2. Turn off the Title of the widget.

 ### Select Map: